« - »

 Scroll down in the box and select "Loudness Equalization"

-16. Zhang said,
+Zhang

 I have had a similar problem, or maybe less of a problem but rather a annoiyance. with onboard sound i couldnt get my sennheißer PC-350 really loud, not that i wanted to kill my ears but i still thought it was odd.
 So I bought a dedicated sound card from creative, a extreme music edition (pretty old that thing but still works fine). and well, i could crank the sound up till it hurt. maybe the card gets more power through the headphone jack.